lwjohnst86/analyzing-cohorts-course/chapter2.md

 xp: 100
 ```

-{{MCQ question about number of sex... then comment about what the numbers mean.}}

 As you will have noticed, there are several discrete variables with ambiguous values.
 For instance, with sex the values are either 1 or 2.
 Often you will encounter discrete data as integers rather than human understandable strings.
 But what exactly does that mean?
 With data like this, you need to have a data dictionary to review to find out.
 Let's fix that problem and tidy up the data a bit more so it is human-readable.

 `@instructions`